-A store's rental rates and level of occupancy are dependent upon factors such as population density and growth (approximately 80% of customers live or work within 8 km's of the store location), the local economy, pricing, customer service, curb appeal, etc. We believe in managing our inventory (units) through pricing.
+A store's rental rates and level of occupancy are dependent upon factors such as population density and growth, the local economy, pricing, customer service and curb appeal.
+We believe in managing our inventory (units) through pricing.
 Since our rentals are either weekly or monthly, we are able to react to market demand very quickly.
-Our objective is to maximize revenue and NOI, by increasing rent per square foot first and maximizing occupancy second.
+Our objective is to maximize NOI through revenue, by increasing rent per square foot first and maximizing occupancy second.